tolibras/ideias/README.md

-# ideias do projeto ToLIBRAS
+# Ideias do projeto ToLIBRAS

 ## Equipe